The Estate Tax Exclusion and How it Affects Your Estate Plan

 With TRA 2010, Congress also introduced a new “portability” provision.
 Portability means that one spouse can add their deceased spouse’s estate tax exclusion to their own exclusion, to shelter more from taxes.
 This portability provision, also known as the “Deceased Spousal Unused Exclusion Amount” can be used to shelter the assets of the surviving spouse and is a very effective tool when used correctly in a comprehensive estate plan.

 While planning to minimize or avoid estate taxes is certainly an important reason to meet with an estate planning attorney, creating an estate plan is about much more than protecting your beneficiaries’ inheritance from estate taxes.
-Planning for your estate and your legacy can protect your beneficiaries and the assets you leave to them from their creditors, a future divorce, and even their own misjudgment.
-Estate planning is also about providing protections during lifetime, such as avoiding a guardianship or conservatorship proceeding if you’re incapacitated and protecting your nest egg from the possibility of an extended stay in a nursing home.
-Contact our office to learn more about how the portability provision could affect your estate plan.
-We provide the best estate planning Arizona has to offer, call us today.
+Planning for your estate and your legacy can protect your beneficiaries and the assets you leave to them from their creditors, a future divorce and even their own misjudgment.
+Estate planning is also about providing protections during lifetime, such as avoiding a guardianship or conservatorship if you’re incapacitated and protecting your nest egg from the possibility of an extended stay in a nursing home.